• Skip to primary navigation

 Jump to Recipe Video

 Crispy fried chicken tossed in a sticky, sweet, savory sauce.
-This quick and easy Mongolian chicken is better-than-takeout and made with simple ingredients in 25 minutes or less!
-A great main that'll easily become a family favorite!
+This quick and easy Mongolian chicken recipe is ready in 25 minutes with simple ingredients!
+A delicious main dish that's family-friendly, better-than-takeout, and great for busy weeknights.

 mongolian chicken